openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Screenshot of the opencvExample](images/opencvExample.png)

-In this section, we'll base our discussion around the standard oF *opencvExample*, which can be found in the `examples/addons/opencvExample` directory of your openFrameworks installation.
+In this section, we'll base our discussion around the standard openFrameworks *opencvExample*, which can be found in the `examples/addons/opencvExample` directory of your openFrameworks installation.
 When you compile and run this example, you'll see a video of a hand casting a shadow—and, at the bottom right of our window, the contour of this hand, rendered as a cyan polyline.
 This polyline is *our prize:* using it, we can obtain all sorts of information about our visitor.
 So how did we get here?

+The code below is a slightly simplified version of the standard *opencvExample*; for example, we have here omitted some UI features, and we have omitted the `#define _USE_LIVE_VIDEO` (mentioned earlier) which allows for switching between a live video source and a stored video file.

-The code below is a slightly simplified version of the standard *opencvExample*.
-In the discussion that follows, we separate its inner mechanics into five steps, and discuss how they are performed and displayed:
+In the discussion that follows, we separate the inner mechanics into five steps, and discuss how they are performed and displayed:

 1. Video Acquisition
 2. Color to Grayscale Conversion
 3. Storing a "Background Image"
 4. Thresholded Absolute Differencing
 5. Contour Tracing

 ```cpp
 // Example 7: Background Subtraction